hirako2000/k8s-getting-started/kubernetes-a-to-z-course/05-k8s-multi-nodes/intro.md

 # Content

 This scenario takes you through the process of deploying a Kubernetes cluster with multiple nodes.
+Add labels to nodes, also covers the use of nodeAffinity, podAffinity and podAntiAffinity for specific pod deployements onto those nodes.

 ## Concepts